lmw95/MS4-greensleeves/README.md

 ***Acknowledgements***
 * Inspiration for this site comes from other plant sites such as [Beards & Daisies](https://www.beardsanddaisies.co.uk/cart)
-* Thank you to everyone who has supported me throughout this project, including my mentor, fellow students and as always, StackOverflow
+* Thank you to everyone who has supported me throughout this diploma, including my mentor, fellow students and as always, StackOverflow

 [Back to top](https://github.com/lmw95/MS4-greensleeves#ms4---greensleeves)